Payalsaini-07/sigma-demo/README.md

 # sigma-demo
-this is a sigma demo for github
+this is a sigma demo for github.